 It’s also well worth heading to The Station – a restored Victorian railway building that’s home to an art gallery, cinema and micro-brewery amongst other things.

-This charming little museum in Reeth has lots of artefacts and information about Swaledale and neighbouring Arkengarthdale from pre-historic fossils to lead mining, farming and local crafts.
-Friendly staff will be more than happy to help you discover some local history.
+This charming little museum in Reeth has lots of artefacts and information about Swaledale and neighbouring Arkengarthdale, from pre-historic fossils to lead mining, farming and local crafts.
+The friendly staff will be more than happy to help you discover some local history.